janmurer/DataScienceToolkits/reports/report_4.md

 ### Challenge

- A major challenge was not been able to make the work public because we had to pay to make it public and for this reason we are not able to include the link of what we carried out in task 2 and that is why we were not able to also carry out the analysis in task 3.
+ We believe that making a wandb.ai workplaces public is an option for payed users only.
+For this reason we are not able to include the link of what we carried out in task 2 (however there is a screenshot of our workplace attached to this report).
+Also were we not able to download the ground truth of our data to perform further data analysis and comparison between different test runs.